 3.2.
 Intensity of Plasmodium and schistosomiasis species and coinfection among participants in communities in Igede land.

 The result represented in table 2 shows the intensity of Plasmodium and Schistosoma specie among communities in Igede land.
 Schistosoma haematobium , (14.84) followed by Plasmodium falciparum (14.14) have shown relatively similar levels of intensity in the study area.
-Specie intensity revealed that highest intensity of P. falciparum (21.09) was recorded at Edii-Adum West Community in Obi Local Government Area, while the least intensity (11.75) was recorded at Igwongwo Community Ainu in Oju Local Government Area.
+Species intensity revealed that highest intensity of P. falciparum (21.09) was recorded at Edii-Adum West Community in Obi Local Government Area, while the least intensity (11.75) was recorded at Igwongwo Community Ainu in Oju Local Government Area.
 Highest intensity of S. haematobium (19.00) was recorded at Adum owo Community while the least intensity of (9.71) was found in Idelle with 0.4 Co-infection rate.
 As regards coinfections the highest ( 1.00) and the least (0.2) were documented in Igwongwo Ainu, Igwe Okpokpo and Uje Anchim communities respectively.

 3.3.
 Prevalence of Co-infection of Malaria and Schistosomiasis in Igede land Based on Sex

-The sex-related data on coinfection with P.falciparum and schistosoma haematobium is presented in table 3.Of the 39\1000 (4.00%) of participants coinfected, males 26\396 (7.00%) females 13\604 (2.00%) were positive.
+The sex-related data on coinfection with P.falciparum and schistosoma haematobium is presented in table 3.Of the 39\1000 (4.00%) of participants coinfected, 26\396 (7.00%) males and 13\604 (2.00%) females were positive.
 The study participants’ sexes were determinants of coinfection in the study (x2=12.430, p<0.05).

 3.4 Risk Factors Associated with Co-infection of Malaria and Schistosomiasis in Igede Land